Paolo Di Canio and Marc-Vivien Foé embrace

 Marc-Vivien Foé - A great loss to the football world

-It is exactly 20 years since former West Ham United favourite Marc-Vivien Foé tragically passed away at the age of just 28.
+It is 21 years to the day since former West Ham United favourite Marc-Vivien Foé tragically passed away at the age of just 28.

 The midfielder collapsed while playing for his country, Cameroon, against Colombia in the semi-finals of the FIFA Confederations Cup at the Stade de Gerland in Lyon, France, on 26 June 2003.